edent/PythonPals/Cook the Books.md

 At random, Poppy picked up a slim volume from the English section and carefully read out its ISBN "014018385X"

-Penny's fingers defly flew over the cheap beige keyboard.
+Penny's fingers deftly flew over the cheap beige keyboard.
 "Ok, so we want to ask Google for the information and then display it on screen."

 <pre lang="python">
 import urllib2